jamesdbrock/hffix/README.md

 entry.
 The first field listed after the NoXXX, then becomes conditionally required if the NoXXX field is greater than zero.</blockquote>

-The beginning of each Repeating Group is marked by a field with a &ldquo;NoXXX&rdquo; field.
+The beginning of each Repeating Group is marked by a field with a “NoXXX” field.
 By convention, Repeating Groups are usually located at the end of the message, so the end of the message marks the end of the Repeating Group.
 In this example we assume that the convention holds, and the repeating group is at the end of the message.
-If the repeating group were not at the end of the message then we'd have to pay attention to the value of the &ldquo;NoXXX&ldquo; fields, which is left as an exercise for the reader.
+If the repeating group were not at the end of the message then we'd have to pay attention to the value of the “NoXXX” fields, which is left as an exercise for the reader.

 This is an example of iterating over the nested Repeating Groups when reading a *Mass Quote* message.
 The *Mass Quote* message has *QuoteSet* Repeating Groups, and nested inside those groups are *QuoteEntry* Repeating Groups, see *fix-42-with_errata_20010501.pdf* page 52.